lsm5/docker/docs/man/docker-search.1.md

 **--automated**=*true*|*false*
    Only show automated builds.
 The default is *false*.

+**--help  Print Usage statement

 **--no-trunc**=*true*|*false*
-   Don't truncate output.
-The default is *false*.
+   When true display the complete description.
+The default is false.

 **-s**, **--stars**=0
    Only displays with at least x stars